Dark galactic halos without dark matter: Conclusions

 \section{Conclusions}

-Growth of a galaxy by condensation from the primordial cosmos implies a gravitational halo field due to depletion of the original uniform isotropic mass distribution.
-Standard Einstein-Hilbert theory, implying centrifugal acceleration of a photon or orbiting mass particle in this halo, is contradicted by observed centripetal lensing and enhanced rotation velocities.
-In uniform isotropic (Robertson-Walker) geometry, conformal gravitational theory replaces the Newton constant by an effective constant of opposite sign and different magnitude, determined by a cosmological scalar field.
-This is consistent with the observed centripetal acceleration.
-If the cosmological scalar field is identified with the Higgs scalar field of electroweak theory, then observed Hubble expansion data going back to the CMB epoch and observed excessive galactic rotational velocities are found to be consistent with conformal theory and with the proposed depleted halo model, in no case requiring unobserved dark matter.
+Galaxy formation by condensation from the primordial cosmos implies a gravitational halo field due to depletion of the original uniform isotropic mass distribution.
+Standard Einstein-Hilbert theory, implying centrifugal acceleration of a photon or orbiting mass particle in a depleted halo, is contradicted by observed centripetal lensing and enhanced rotation velocities, implied by conformal theory.
+Conformal gravity, the conformal Higgs model, and the present depleted halo model are mutually consistent.
+Together they account for observed excessive galactic rotation velocities, Hubble expansion, stabilization of growing galaxies, and galactic lensing, without invoking dark matter, and explain the source and magnitude of dark energy.

-The depleted conformal halo model implies that a galaxy of mass $M$ produces a halo of exactly equal and opposite mass deficit.
-This resolves the paradox for $\Lambda$CDM that despite any interaction other than gravity, the amount of dark matter inferred for a galactic halo is strongly correlated with the galactic luminosity or baryonic mass\cite{SAL07,MCG05}.

-Conservation of matter implies a depleted gravitational halo accompanying any local condensation of the cosmic background.
-This has the effect of stabilizing such condensations, so that instead of requiring an initial concentration of dark matter, with subsequent formation of a stabilized baryon concentration, the two effects would be simultaneous.
-This does not necessarily conflict with current dynamical models of galaxy and galactic cluster formation.
-It would be interesting to incorporate the present model into such a dynamical model as a possible test of theory.